provo-ahmad/Jailbreak-the-Bot/README.md

 # Jailbreak-the-Bot
-To deploy the challenge run the following command (in the same folder of the "docker-compose.yml" file):
+To deploy and test the challenge in your machine, run the following command (in the same folder of the "docker-compose.yml" file):
 ```
 docker-compose up --build
 ```